Large deviation limits of invariant measures: Abstract

 \section{Abstract}

-This paper is concerned with the general theme of relating the Large Deviation Principle (LDP) for the invariant measures of stochastic processes to the associated sample path LDP.
-It is shown that if the sample path deviation function possesses certain structure and the invariant measures are exponentially tight, then the LDP for the invariant measures is implied by the sample path LDP, no other properties of the stochastic processes in question being material.
+This paper is concerned with the general theme of relating the Large Deviation Principle (LDP) for the invariant measures of stochastic processes to the associated trajectorial LDP.
+It is shown that if the trajectorial deviation function has certain structure and if the invariant measures are exponentially tight, then the LDP for the invariant measures is implied by the trajectorial LDP, no other properties of the stochastic processes in question being material.
 As an application, we obtain an LDP for the stationary distributions of jump diffusions.
 Methods of large deviation convergence and idempotent probability play an integral part.